 Carter Callison has enjoyed a varied career that has spanned several different music mediums.
 A native of Asheville, North Carolina, he began studying music at a young age and developed a passion for composing and playing the double bass.
-He is currently an Adjunct Instructor at the University of South Carolina Upstate where he teaches music theory, aural skills, group piano, and music appreciation classes.
+He is currently an Adjunct Instructor at the University of South Carolina Upstate where he teaches music theory, aural skills, music technology, group piano, and music appreciation classes.

 As a composer, he is constantly producing practice-based research in the form of original compositions.
 Ensembles that have performed his works include the BBC Singers, Ensemble Erasme, the Manson Ensemble, Spitalfields Winter & Summer Festivals, the Bristol School of Animation as well as collaborations with Vanderbilt and Roehampton University.
 Recent projects include recording his bass concerto 'Laniakea' and Clarinet Concerto 'Lucid Dreaming' at La Verrerie and the Conservatoire à Rayonnement Régional de Paris (CRR de Paris) in France.

 In addition to his composing endeavors, he has enjoyed performing double bass throughout Europe and America and is proficient playing in styles from the baroque to the avant-garde.
 Highlights include chamber music engagements with the London Symphony Orchestra Sound Hub and the Pythagoras Ensemble in England and Germany.

 His teaching background has been shaped by a number of different elements over the past decade.
 As the Manson Composition Fellow at the Royal Academy of Music (2012-14), Carter coached, conducted and recorded ensembles for undergrad and graduate students, as well as organized concerts, performances and exams.
 He also worked as a double bass teacher deputy at the Royal College of Music JD (2007-8) where he taught individual and group lessons.
 While studying composition at the Royal Academy of Music (MMus 2012, PhD 2017), he successfully completed his Licentiate of the RAM teaching certification (LRAM), which instilled a solid foundational knowledge of the principles of teaching.